nasa-communities/nasa-communities.github.io/_clubs/groc.markdown

 ### Spring 2026 2 mile

 It's back!!!!
 Our 2 mile on center is on Wednesday April 29th!
 It's our 50th Anniversary of having the 2 mile!

 It's a competition for some, a team event for some, a fun run/walk for others.
 Keep the tradition going and come out and do this race or volunteer.

 The race starts and finishes in front of the Goddard Child Development Center.
 The race starts at noon.

+Course and team details can be found [here](#2mile-fun-run).

 Register at [https://runsignup.com/Race/MD/Greenbelt/NASAGoddard2Miler](https://runsignup.com/Race/MD/Greenbelt/NASAGoddard2Miler).
 The first 300 registrants get a cool commemorative bib number.
 Grab a slice of pizza afterwards.

 VOLUNTEERS NEEDED!
 Email [james.e.leake@nasa.gov](mailto:james.e.leake@nasa.gov) to volunteer, it's easy!